- City Government

 Planting Parkway Trees Outside of this Program

-Residents may also plant their own parkway tree at their own cost.
+Residents also may plant a parkway tree at their own cost.
 A right-of-way permit is required prior to installation, and City staff must review the species, size and location.
 Please contact Geneva Public Works for information by calling 630-232-1502.